caspergrl/GT-UX-UI-Dec2022-June2023/09-week/01-lesson.md

 - The art and science of IA began in the 1970s, long before the rise of the web, mobile apps, or popular UX design.
 Its roots are found in numerous fields that UX practitioners draw on, including library science, cognitive psychology, and architecture.

-IA is the art and science of organizing and labeling information for websites, intranets (confined networks), online communities, and software to support usability and learning.
-It brings principles of design and architecture to the digital landscape.
+Questions an information architect may ask:
+- What is the flow of users through our site?
+- How does the application help the users catalog their information?
+- How is that information presented back to users?
+- Is that information helping the customer and driving decisions?

+## SLIDE 9
 - When do we use IA?
 IA is foundational to building UI, websites, and software.
-Users consume and interact with content (information).
+Users consume and interact with content (information). (anytime people interact with our content in some way, we need to consider it)

 - Why do we use IA?
 IA is essential in considering a user's needs.
 As the volume of information grows, UX/UI designers must apply logic and structure to manage that data.

 ## SLIDE 10
 If you want clean, focused design, you have to start with clean, focused IA.
 It forces us to think, so our users don’t have to.